mewcrazy/Stripchat-Enhanced/README.md

 We welcome any contributions!
 If you're having ideas or improvements to StripChat Enhanced, simply create a meaningful push request or open an issue and we will take care of it.

 ## Roadmap:
-- Add "Auto Translate" feature (no need to translate each line individually)
 - Proper styling of the "Emoji Picker"
 - Add additional Favorites filters: In Private, In Group Show, In Ticket Show, New Models
 - Bug testing in GreaseMonkey & TamperMonkey